We're iOS only! Enter your phone number and

 Oaxaca city is known for its rich artisan traditions, mezcal farms, beautiful architecture, and innovative culinary scene.
 Just a short flight from Mexico City, it’s a great spot to experience even more culture after a few days in the capital.
 Bring an extra suitcase, you’ll want to return home with candles, pottery, textiles, and mezcal.

-A local classic for brunch.
-You can grab a coffee and baked good to go (the pastries and Mexican breads are delicious), or sit at the restaurant, which is located in an old colonial building (go when it opens to secure a table).
+The appropriate first meal in Oaxaca is brunch at Boulenc, the city’s most famous bakery and restaurant.
+You can grab a coffee and baked good to go (the pastries and Mexican breads are legendary), or sit at the restaurant, which is located in an old colonial building (but almost always has a long wait—so go when it opens!)

-The most famous restaurant in Oaxaca, from lauded Mexican chef Enrique Olvera.
+The most famous restaurant in Oaxaca, from lauded Mexican chef Enrique Olvera (who runs CDMX’s Pujol).
 Come for dinner—when you can enjoy a set menu of locally inspired dishes on the atmospheric terrace—as well as breakfast.

 Six-seat omakase restaurant that implements local produce into dishes like ikura nigiri and yuzu clam sashimi.
-Crudo has a larger space next door with a bar, where you can dine if you can’t get into the original restaurant (make reservations in advance).
+Reservations must be made months in advance.
+Crudo has a larger space next door with a bar, where you can dine if you can’t get into the original restaurant.

 ...plus more places in the app!